You may be entitled to a 25 per cent reduction in your council tax bill if you are the only person (aged 18 or over) living in a property.

 We do not count people as students if they are between courses of full-time education.

 The person who has to pay the council tax (their name will appear on the bill) must complete a student change form.

 To complete the application you must have a council tax student certificate from the university or college for each student resident in the property.
 Council tax student certificates are only given to full-time students who are enrolled for one whole year and are studying for more than 21 hours a week.

 Some properties are exempt from council tax.
 The different classes of exemption are listed below.
 Empty homes that are not exempt and remain empty for more than 2 years will attract empty homes premium.

 Unoccupied properties that:

 A pitch or mooring that doesn’t have a caravan or boat on it is also exempt.

 If you feel you are entitled to an exemption, please contact us.

-Two classes of dwellings are exempt from the premium:
+Two classes of properties are exempt from the premium:

-If you want to object to the increased charge you have three options:
+If you want to object to the increased charge you have two options: